CASE FILE #BLPD-2008-08-01-001

 4 confirmed

-The descent into darkness began in August 2008, mere months after losing his job.
-Michael encountered a 43-year-old sex worker at a gas station and persuaded her to engage in sex for money.
-They moved to a foreclosed house where Michael once lived.
-However, when she refused a particular sex act he requested, rage consumed him.
-In a violent outburst, he choked her until she lost consciousness, sexually assaulted her, and then callously threw her from a second-story balcony.
-Leaving her seemingly lifeless body in an alleyway, he departed, believing her dead.
-Miraculously, she survived, albeit with severe injuries including a collapsed lung and a lacerated liver.
+The descent into darkness began a few months after losing his job.
+It was at a gas station where Michael encountered a 43-year-old sex worker.
+He persuaded her to engage in sexual activities for money, leading her to a foreclosed home he once lived in.
+However, when she refused to perform a specific act, Michael's rage took over.
+He brutally attacked her, choking her into unconsciousness, sexually assaulting her, and then callously throwing her off a second-story balcony.
+He left her battered body in an alleyway, assuming she was dead, but she survived, albeit with a collapsed lung, a lacerated liver, and permanent scars.

-Two months later, in November 2008, Michael's violent spree continued with the murder of 38-year-old Eureka Jackson.
-He strangled her and left her body in a derelict building in the West Pullman neighborhood, with her shirt tied around her neck and secured to a closet door handle.
-After this murder, he paused his killing spree for a year.
+Two months later, in November 2008, Michael struck again, this time targeting 38-year-old Eureka Jackson.
+He strangled her to death and left her body in a boarded-up building on the border of the West Pullman neighborhood.
+Her body was discovered with her shirt tied around her neck and attached to a closet door handle.
+Following this murder, Michael took a chilling year-long hiatus.

 Sources